 - Cyber liability insurance.
 For businesses that rely on the internet, this type of insurance is essential.
 Depending on the coverage, the insurance should cover claims from clients suing the business for failure to prevent a cyber-attack.

 - General liability.
 In addition to negligence, every business also needs protection against common liability-related lawsuits.
 General liability insurance covers claims for customer injury, damage to property, and defamation among others.
 It is integral to promote OSHA compliance at an individual level.
 Consider offering OSHA 10 online training courses to your employees via 360 Training to outfit them with the skills they need to promote workplace safety at all times.
+Click here for more information.
+It is integral to promote OSHA compliance at an individual level.

 Every business should acknowledge that lawsuits will happen for a variety of reasons.
 Insurance is the only means to safeguard the business from the financial consequences of these claims.